neherlab/ffpopsim/doc/python/source/Examples lowd.rst

    plt.ion()
    plt.show()

-The typical plot we obtain is the following:
+As expected, LD decays faster if loci are further apart.
+The typical plot we obtain is the following and shows complete concordance of theory and simulations:

 .. image:: figures/examples/decay_of_LD.png